 Some mothers who become single parents through a divorce may wish to know their legal rights regarding child custody, child support, and other family law areas.
 Having a clear understanding of your rights as a single mother is vital to the outcome of your family law case.
 The most important aspect to consider is the best interests of the child.
-Although the family law is generally gender-neutral, there are times when you need a Salt Lake City family law attorney to protect your interests.
+Although family law is generally gender-neutral, there are times when you need a Salt Lake City family law attorney to protect your interests.

-Single parents have legal parental rights, whether they are married or single except one of the parents’ rights are revoked due to illicit behavior such as substance abuse and domestic violence.
+Single parents have legal parental rights, whether they are married or single except one of the parents’ rights is revoked due to illicit behavior such as substance abuse and domestic violence.
 These rights involve child custody, respect from the children, the rights to other benefits that the children might have, as well as being able to sue the parent not providing child support or hurting the child in any way.
 Each parent has specific responsibilities under law to provide for their children and care for them.

 Although mothers are generally given preference in parental rights cases based on the importance of their relationship with the child, the paternal relationship is equally important and the law is more gender-neutral.
 Yet in most cases, mothers are still given preference.